Meet The Judges

 Laura Rowden

-Laura Rowden, from the U.K., has extensive experience in both Cheerleading and Performance Cheer.
-She has been involved in the sport for over 20 years as an athlete, coach, course presenter and judge.
-Performing from a young age and with over 10 years of experience as a coach and choreographer, she teaches a range of styles and specializes in Hip-Hop.
-Laura regularly judges regional and national competitions throughout the U.K. and Europe where she has also taken the role as Head Judge.
-She has been judging internationally for 10 years where her highlights include judging at the ICU World Cheerleading Championships, the USASF/IASF Worlds, and the European Cheer Union Championships.
-Laura also works as Head of Physical Education at a secondary school in London.
+Laura Rowden is from the United Kingdom and has been involved in both dance and cheerleading for 25 years as an athlete, coach, course presenter and judge.
+Performing from a young age and with a wealth of experience as a coach and choreographer, she teaches a range of styles and specialises in Hip-Hop.
+Laura regularly judges competitions throughout the U.K and Europe where she has also taken the role as Head Judge.
+She has been judging internationally for 13 years where her highlights include judging at the IASF Dance Worlds, the ICU World Championships, the ICU European Championships and ICU Cup.
+Laura holds a Bachelors Degree in Sport and Exercise Science and works as an Assistant Headteacher in a High School in London where she has incorporated Dance as part of the curriculum.

 Morgan Schulte

-Morgan Schulte has over 20 years of experience in the dance industry in various roles.
-She danced professionally in the NBA for six seasons with the Memphis Grizzlies.
-She was a 7-year head instructor for UDA camps at the high school and collegiate levels and has traveled internationally with UDA for special events.
-Morgan judges many competitions for various brands, including The USASF Dance Worlds.
-She attended the University of Nebraska-Lincoln where she earned degrees in Exercise Science and Dietetics and has a master’s degree in nutrition from Saint Louis University.
-She fuses dance with her other passions of health, wellness, and nutrition as a speaker on these topics throughout the country.
-She is an Orangetheory Fitness coach and nutrition coach through her own business, Motivate.
+Morgan Schulte has over 25 years of experience in the dance industry.
+She danced professionally for the NBA Memphis Grizzlies for 6 seasons, and was a 7-year head instructor for high school and college camps through the Universal Dance Association.
+Morgan judges many competitions for various brands, including UDA, NDA, and The USASF Dance Worlds.
+She has taught at dance workshops across the country, and puts a fitness flair on her classes.
+She attended the University of Nebraska-Lincoln where she earned degrees in Exercise Science and Dietetics, and has a Master’s degree in Nutrition from Saint Louis University.
+She is an Orangetheory Fitness coach, and a dietitian, fitness coach, and wellness speaker through her own business, Motivate.

 Mikey Trasoras